-Uber drivers have filed a nationwide lawsuit protesting Uber not letting drivers keep all of the gratuity it charges to customers.
+Uber drivers have filed a class action lawsuit claiming they have been misclassified as independent contractors and are entitled to be reimbursed for their expenses that Uber should have to pay, like for gas and vehicle maintenance.
 The lawsuit also challenges Uber’s practice of telling passengers that the gratuity is included and not to tip the drivers, even though you are not getting a tip!!
-The lawsuit also challenges drivers being misclassified as independent contractors and thereby having to pay expenses that Uber should pay, like for gas and vehicle maintenance.

-If you have any questions, feel free to call the lawyer representing Uber drivers, Shannon Liss-Riordan, or her paralegal assistants Elizabeth Lopez and Phil Acevedo.
-They can be reached at (617) 994-5800, or by e-mail at firstname.lastname@example.org and email@example.com.
+If you have any questions, feel free to call the lawyer representing Uber drivers, Shannon Liss-Riordan, or her paralegal assistants Elizabeth Lopez and Phil Acevedo or associate attorneys Ben Weber and Adelaide Pagano.
+They can be reached at (617) 994-5800, or by e-mail at email@example.com and firstname.lastname@example.org.
 Attorney Liss-Riordan has represented thousands of tipped employees, and employees who have been misclassified as independent contractors, all around the country.
-See her firm’s website for more information: www.llrlaw.comDOWNLOAD ARBITRATION OPT-OUT FORM
+See her firm’s website for more information: www.llrlaw.com.

-Uber cannot legally retaliate against you for opting out of the arbitration agreement or cooperating with the lawsuit.
+Uber cannot legally retaliate against you for cooperating with the lawsuit.

 Audio: Shannon Liss-Riordan - Unfair treatment of Uber Drivers

 Judge to Uber: Let drivers join class-action lawsuit

 This Boston lawyer could be Uber's nemesis as it eyes expansion

 Drivers accuse car app Uber of dictating terms, skimming tips

 Judge greenlights class-action lawsuit against Uber, drivers say they're being stiffed